photoprism/photoprism-docs/docs/getting-started/faq.md

 [Dockerfile](https://github.com/photoprism/photoprism/blob/develop/docker/development/Dockerfile) and replace packages with what is available in your environment.
 You often don't need to use the exact same versions for dependencies.

-If your operating system has Docker support, we recommend learning Docker as it vastly simplifies installation and upgrading.
+If your operating system has Docker support, we recommend learning Docker as it vastly simplifies installing and upgrading.

 ### Do you support Podman? ###